Here’s how much student loan forgiveness you’ll receive, and when you’ll see it

 The Biden administration is only able to forgive federal student loans, not any loans from private lenders.
 Simply, if your loans aren’t “held by the Department of Education” through a federal lender – Nelnet, Great Lakes, and FedLoan are among the most common (you can see a full list here) – you don’t qualify for this forgiveness.

-Student loan debt for both undergraduate and graduate education qualify for forgiveness, as long as your loans are held by the Education Department.
+Student loan debt for both undergraduate and graduate education qualifies for forgiveness, as long as your loans are held by the Education Department.

 While forgiveness will cover federal student loans, including Parent PLUS Loans, some will not be eligible for relief.
 FFEL loans, or Federal Family Education Loans, that were not eligible for the payment freeze started in 2020 will not qualify for this forgiveness, according to The New York Times.